FaustoC/rtfam/docs/martell/cunning ploy and uncontrolled rage.md

 # How does Cunning Ploy interact with Uncontrolled Rage from Obara Sand?

-If you use **Cunnin Ploy** when you activate a unit with Obara Sand Sand Snake attachment, do you get to do the **Uncontrolled Rage** ability?
+If you use **Cunning Ploy** when you activate a unit with Obara Sand Sand Snake attachment, do you get to do the **Uncontrolled Rage** ability?

 :::warning[Need an FAQ]